How to Recognize Pain in Cats?

 Appetite

-A good indicator of the health of your cat is their appetite.
-Any change in eating and drinking habits might indicate illness or pain.
-A cat that stops eating should be seen by a vet as they will be at risk of developing hepatic lipidosis.
+Your cat’s appetite is a good indicator of their overall health.
+Any change in eating or drinking habits can be a sign of illness or pain.
+If your cat stops eating altogether, it’s important to see a vet promptly, as they may be at risk of developing hepatic lipidosis.

 Eliminating